kahunacohen/real-world-fp/README.md

 ### Immutability

+The second main characteristic of fp is immutablity.
+Immutablity makes programs easier to reason about and thus less buggy.
+How many times have you, for example, tried to trace the value of an instance variable that was being modified by various instance methods and various times?

+Immutability also lends itself to concurrency.
+It's easier to avoid race conditions if variables aren't mucked with after their initialized.

+An additional benefit of immutablity is that it gives you the ability to track application state programatically.
+For instance, if you were programming a video game, adhering to immutablity, you could easily show a "replay" of the game if you kept each state change, instead of mutating it. ugs

 ### Function Composition

 The third most important principle of fp is function composition.
 This is best explained by the Unix toolset, which is a collection of small, focused programs that can be piped together.
 Each program takes from `stdin` and outputs to `stdout`.
 Unix programs don't care about where they get their input from and where they dump their output.